birminghamurbanobservatory/public-data-hub/Walkthrough.md

 1. The `value`, `unit.symbol` and `observedProperty.label` just as we did in the side bar.
 Further down the line the unit and the observedProperty could either have a tooltip or be a hyperlink to more information about them.
 E.g. a hyperlink could point to these [docs](https://api.birminghamurbanobservatory.com/vocab/uo/#PrecipitationDepth) about what PrecipitationDepth is.
 Or once I add the api endpoint `/observable-properties/PrecipitationDepth` we can get the comment/description from there to use as the tooltip.

 2. Show the `resultTime` as an absolute value rather than *time ago*.
 If an observation has a `phenomenonTime` object (like this example) then also show the `hasBeginning` and `hasEnd`.
 For something like *PrecipitationDepth* this details over what timeframe the amount of rain was collected.
-For a maximum *AirTemperature* observation the value is the max temperature recorded between the `hasBeginning` and `hasEnd`, with the `resultTime` showing the exact time within this timeframe that the max temp was recorded.
+For a maximum *air-temperature* observation the value is the max temperature recorded between the `hasBeginning` and `hasEnd`, with the `resultTime` showing the exact time within this timeframe that the max temp was recorded.

 3. Get the names of the `ancestorPlatforms` so we can show the hierarchy.